AnnaBastin/Customer-Churn-Prediction-using-Machine-Learning/README.md

 The project was implemented using Python in Google Colab and includes the complete machine learning workflow, from data preprocessing to model evaluation.

+This repository contains machine learning models developed to predict customer churn using the Telco Customer Churn dataset.
+Multiple classification algorithms including Logistic Regression, Random Forest, and XGBoost were implemented and evaluated using ROC-AUC metrics.

 ## Dataset

 Dataset used: Telco_Customer_Churn.csv